 In many elements of design, we all have our own individual tastes, and we're typically drawn to specific types of decor.
 But when it comes to color, all bets are off.
 There are so many shades of paint that it can be incredibly overwhelming to even begin to narrow your options down.

 Hellander suggests starting with what already exists in your space.
 "I recommend looking at existing design elements that you know you love—like a favorite art print, tile backsplash, throw, or piece of furniture," he says.
 "Oftentimes, you can pull out hues from these fixed or beloved elements that work nicely on walls.
-Lay out your favorite items to create a version of a mood board, and from there see which colors pop out as your go-to hues."
+Layout your favorite items to create a version of a mood board, and from there see which colors pop out as your go-to hues."

 02 of 06

-Consider How You'll Use Your Room
+Consider How You Will Use Your Room

 If you've narrowed down a few favorite shades but still can't decide on the perfect one, Hellander says thinking about how you'll use the space is a great way to get inspiration and find a starting point.
 "Color is personal, and the one you choose for a particular space all depends on the feeling you’re trying to evoke," he says.